Closest Lightning Strike to Me | Live Map

 Can I get an alert when a strike happens within X miles?

 Yes.
-Lightning Tracker for iOS sends a push notification when a flash is detected within your configured alert radius.
+Lightning Tracker sends a push notification when a flash is detected within your configured alert radius on iOS or Android.
 See the lightning alerts guide for setup options including NOAA Weather Radio as a phone-free backup.

 Related Reading